Abandoned Grove the beginning

 So on top of working to create an incredibly delicious, healthy, fresh and seasonal ingredient, I started to see olive oil as a vehicle for positive change.

 But the last thing I set out to do was start an olive oil company.
 I had no intention of entering a market where quantity over quality and cost-cutting were rewarded.
-All I wanted to do was create opportunities to share the exact a-ha moment when I first experienced a properly produced oil and indirectly raise awareness about the other positive benefits of olive oil production.
-So we created our scene and tribe the same way many artists outside of the mainstream did.
+All I wanted to do was create opportunities to share the exact a-ha moment when I first experienced a properly produced oil and, indirectly, raise awareness of the other positive benefits of olive oil production.